 Danny Audritt trained as an English teacher with Mid Essex ITT in 2016-2017.
 Danny was 51 when he started the course with us, making a career leap from being the owner and head chef of a busy town centre restaurant.
 After completing a degree in English Language and Literature in 2011 through the Open University, he had been considering teaching as a career for a while and completed observation days at local schools.

-9th July 2018: The first Danny Audritt award was given to Jennifer Philips for her outstanding contribution.
+9th July 2018: The first Danny Audritt Award was given to Jennifer Philips for outstanding contribution.

 8th July 2019: The second Danny Audritt Award was given to Victoria Bennett for excelling in the face of adversity.

 10th July 2020: The third Danny Audritt Award was given to Regine Binder for outstanding resilience in the face of adversity.